The 12th international Comet Assay Workshop in Pamplona, Spain (August 29-31).

-NorGenoTech will be present as a sponsor at the 12th international Comet Assay Workshop hosted by the University of Navarra, Pamplona, Spain in August 29-31, 2017.
-All the key scientists of the company will be available for discussions.
+NorGenoTech was present as a sponsor at the 12th international Comet Assay Workshop hosted by the University of Navarra, Pamplona, Spain in August 29-31, 2017.
+All the key scientists of the company were available for discussions.

 New lab facilities – Oslo Cancer Cluster Innovation Park.